high grade squamous intraepithelial lesion

 High grade squamous intraepithelial lesion (HSIL)

-What is a high grade squamous intraepithelial lesion?
-High grade squamous intraepithelial lesion (HSIL) is a precancerous condition that forms on the surface of certain organs such as the cervix, penis, vagina, vulva, and anal canal.
-What causes high grade squamous intraepithelial lesion?
-HSIL is caused by human papillomavirus (HPV).
-HSIL develops after specialized squamous …
+High grade squamous intraepithelial lesion (HSIL) is a precancerous condition caused by infection with human papillomavirus (HPV).
+It involves abnormal changes in squamous cells, which are flat cells found on the surface of tissues such as the cervix, vagina, vulva, penis, and anal canal.
+HSIL is primarily caused by high-risk HPV types, especially types 16 …

 Read More »